Sage Intacct Review 2026 - Features, Pricing & Deals

 Features

-• Core Financial Management: Intelligent General Ledger uses AI and automation to simplify financial tasks, manage cash flow efficiently, and automate accounts payable and receivable workflows with improved accuracy.
+• Core Financial Management: Intelligent General Ledger uses AI and automation to process transactions and detect anomalies, manage cash flow, and automate accounts payable and receivable workflows with improved accuracy.
+Includes automated revenue recognition and expense management.

-• Operational Management: Streamlines order management, purchasing processes, and inventory tracking across multiple locations with automated efficiency and real-time insights.
+• Operational Management: Handles order management, purchasing processes, and inventory tracking across multiple locations with automated efficiency and real-time insights.
+Includes fixed assets management and inventory control capabilities.

-• Project and Time Management: Offers detailed project accounting with real-time cost and budget tracking, and automates time and expense reporting for enhanced project profitability.
+• Project and Time Management: Offers project accounting with real-time cost and budget tracking, and automates time and expense reporting for project profitability analysis.

-• Multi-Entity and Global Capabilities: Consolidates financial data across multiple entities, supports international operations with multi-currency handling, and provides a unified view of organizational financial health.
+• Multi-Entity and Global Capabilities: Consolidates financial data across multiple entities with automated multi-entity consolidations, supports international operations with multi-currency handling, and provides a unified view of organizational financial health.
+Includes dynamic allocations for complex structures.

-• Reporting and Analytics: Provides customizable real-time dashboards with interactive reporting tools that deliver comprehensive business intelligence and financial insights.
+• Reporting and Analytics: Provides highly customizable real-time dashboards with multi-dimensional reporting tools that deliver business intelligence and financial insights.
+Centralized database allows inter-module communication for reporting across departments.

-• Integration and Scalability: Seamlessly integrates with popular business applications like Salesforce and offers highly configurable, scalable solutions for growing businesses.
+• Integration and Scalability: Integrates with business applications like Salesforce, CRM systems, and e-commerce platforms through APIs and Sage Marketplace.
+Offers configurable, scalable solutions for growing businesses with automatic quarterly updates.

-• Security and Compliance: Ensures robust data protection with secure cloud hosting, automated backups, and comprehensive compliance across multiple business entities and locations.
+• Security and Compliance: Provides data protection with secure cloud hosting, automated backups, and compliance capabilities across multiple business entities and locations.

 Pricing